Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - the two pointpairs must match
 - atan2(wedge,inner) of points with pointpair solutions
 - store the 2 * 2 results

+This should already support parallel and skewing axes as extension to traditional PK2.

 # Literature about Geometric Algebra